sielakos/haskell-talk/README.md

 So...

+## purely functional

-**purely functional** - mathematical functions, immutable data and no side effects.
+mathematical functions, immutable data and no side effects.

 ```haskell
 -- examples/example1.hs